The Green Party primary provides a great example of how we can achieve a more open and democratic Europe.

 So take the time to vote in the European Green Primary, even if you won’t be voting Green in May.
 We can achieve a more open and democratic Europe.
 Let’s hear your voice.

 The European Green Primary runs until the 28 January 2014.
 To find out more and vote go to www.greenprimary.euLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.